-The reporting currency is euro (\leqslant) .
-Amounts stated in the notes to the financial statements are in euro (\leqslant) , thousand euro (\leqslant) or million euro (\leqslant) .
+The reporting currency is euro (\in).
+Amounts stated in the notes to the financial statements are in euro (\in), thousand euro (\in k) or million euro (\in m).
 The consolidated financial statements are always drawn up on the basis of historical costs.
 The exception to this rule are derivative financial instruments and available-for-sale financial investments, which are stated at fair value.